-The California Teleconnect Fund Administrative Committee (CTF-AC or Committee) hereby submits to the California Public Utilities Commission (CPUC or Commission) this annual report describing the Committee's activities for fiscal year (FY) 2018-19, pursuant to Public Utilities (P.U.)
+The California Teleconnect Fund Administrative Committee (CTF-AC or Committee) hereby submits to the California Public Utilities Commission (CPUC or Commission) this annual report describing the Committee's activities for fiscal year (FY) 2020-2022, pursuant to Public Utilities (P.U.)
 Code section 273(b).
-During this year, the CTF-AC, filed comments to the California Public Utilities Commission (CPUC) related to its open Order Instituting Rulemaking (OIR), budget resolution, and advocated for the maintenance and/or expansion of CTF funding.
-It also spent a significant amount of time recruiting and filling vacancies, with an emphasis on appointing alternates to ensure continuity in the absence of the primary representative.
-In FY 2018/2019, a total of 13,324 qualified entities - 3,584 K-12 schools, 505 libraries, 97 community colleges, 8,965 community-based organizations, 172 health clinics and government owned hospitals, and 1 telemedicine network - receive CTF discounts on eligible telecommunications services through 77 participating carriers.
+During this period, the CTF-AC, spent a significant amount of time recruiting and filling vacancies, with an emphasis on appointing alternates to ensure continuity in the absence of the primary representative.
+In FY 2021/2022, a total of 13,324 qualified entities - 3,584 K-12 schools, 505 libraries, 97 community colleges, 8,965 community-based organizations, 172 health clinics and government owned hospitals, and 1 telemedicine network - receive CTF discounts on eligible telecommunications services through 77 participating carriers.